amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.1-ChangeLog.rst

 Output
 ------

-* For the obeservation output options, the element `"time_macro`" has been updated to `"time_macros`" to allow users to provide a list of time macros to be utilized.
+* For the observation output options, the element `"time_macro`" has been updated to `"time_macros`" to allow users to provide a list of time macros to be utilized.

 Version 2.1.0 (Amanzi Release - devel - 7478)